MissKay/js-course/week_one.md

 ## Exercises

 1. Combine your first, middle, as last name using strings and the plus operator(+).
 Don't forget to add spaces!
-I.e. var myname = ‘Adam ‘ + ‘Recvlohe'
+I.e. var myname = 'Adam ' + 'Recvlohe'
-2. Add a string to a set of numbers, i.e. ‘3' + 4 + 5.
-Then add a set of numbers to a string, i.e. 4 + 5 + ‘6.'
+2. Add a string to a set of numbers, i.e. '3' + 4 + 5.
+Then add a set of numbers to a string, i.e. 4 + 5 + '6.'
 What happens?
 3. Take two arithmetic expressions and see if they equal one another, i.e. var num1 = 42 / 42; var num2 = 41 % 5; num1 === num2
 4. Write typeof before your variable.
 What do you get?
 I.e. typeof myname, typeof num1